-We received three Housing Ombudsman determinations in 2023/24 which contained four findings of maladministration.
+We received three Housing Ombudsman determinations in 2023/24 which contained five findings of maladministration.
 The maladministration determinations related to:

-- Failure to find a lasting solution to a heating issue. - Outstanding repair works after completion of a mutual exchange. - Call handling when speaking to a vulnerable customer. - Complaints investigation response.
+- Failure to find a lasting solution to a heating issue. - Outstanding repair works after completion of a mutual exchange. - The overall handling of a mutual exchange. - Call handling when speaking to a vulnerable customer. - Complaints investigation response.

-Within the determinations, Salix Homes received 10 orders and complied with 100% of these.
+Within the determinations, Salix Homes received 12 orders and complied with 100% of these.